bjornbredesen/gnocis/docsrc/tutorial.md

 Bjørn Bredesen, 2018-2019

 ## Set-up

 Here, we will train a PREdictor (Ringrose *et al.* 2003) model on the Kahn *et al.* (2014) Polycomb targets, and predict candidate PREs genome-wide.
 We will go through all steps that must be executed, from loading a General Feature Format (GFF) file with genomic coordinates for Polycomb targets, extract the underlying sequences, train the model, calibrate the threshold, and predict candidate PREs genome-wide.

 This tutorial assumes that Gnocis has been successfully installed.

 We will use the *Drosophila melanogaster* genome throughout this tutorial.
- * **Either**: Download the genome sequence to the folder with the tutorial data: ftp://ftp.flybase.net/genomes/Drosophila_melanogaster/dmel_r5.57_FB2014_03/fasta/dmel-all-chromosome-r5.57.fasta.gz
- * **Or**: In a Linux terminal, navigate to the folder with the tutorial data, and execute the following command: `wget ftp://ftp.flybase.net/genomes/Drosophila_melanogaster/dmel_r5.57_FB2014_03/fasta/dmel-all-chromosome-r5.57.fasta.gz`
+We have downloaded the version R5 of the genome from FlyBase (source URL: ftp://ftp.flybase.net/releases/FB2014_03/dmel_r5.57/fasta/dmel-all-chromosome-r5.57.fasta.gz), and included it with this tutorial for educational purposes.
+For copyright information regarding the *D. melanogaster* genome, see https://wiki.flybase.org/wiki/FlyBase:About#FlyBase_Copyright.

 ## Preparing training data using Gnocis